Mattwwilson34/the-odin-project-lessons/README.md

   - [x] Read How screen readers navigate data tables
   - [x] Watch Why headings and landmarks are so important

+  ---
   ##### Accessible Colors total time 30min
   - [x] No additional assignments to read or complete.

+  ---
+  ##### Keyboard Navigation: total time 30min
+  - [x] Watch What is Focus
+  - [x] Watch Controlling focus with tabindex to see how using the tabindex attribute can affect the tab order.